-(Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payme ent of Fi ling Fee (Check the appropriate box): Σ. No fee required. ) Fee con nputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: ) Fee pai l previously with preliminary materials. ) box if any part of the fee is offset as provided by Exchange Act Rule 240.0-11(a)(2) and identify the filing for which the offsetting fee was paid previously. the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Pay ment of Fi ling Fee (Check the appropriate box): X No fee required.
+0 Fee comp outed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: 0 Fee paid previously with preliminary materials.
+0 offsetting ox if any part of the fee is offset as provided by Exchange Act Rule 240.0-11(a)(2) and identify the filing for which the gasee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and of its filing.
 (1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: